Estimated reading time: 3 minutes

 State-of-the-art technology is taking printing to the next level with three-dimensional applications.
 Although it is still relatively unknown to consumers, 3D printing is used in many business industries.
 For example, small businesses in the architecture, manufacturing, graphic design, automotive, aircraft, and medical device industries, to name a few, use 3D printers to create digital models.

 The majority of 3D printer revenues come from the United States, Canada, and western European countries.
 However, the Asia Pacific market accounts for nearly one-third of all sales.
 Read this Balboa Capital blog article to learn how the 3D printing industry is surging ahead.

-The 3D printing market in the United States is growing by as much as 30% annually.
-Similar to most new technologies, 3D printers had high price tags when they were first introduced.
-However, the growing demand for 3D printing has resulted in more manufacturers entering this highly specialized market with cost-efficient models for both commercial and consumer use.
-Commercial 3D printers range from $10,000 to $50,000, and small consumer models are now available for under $500.
-The biggest and most advanced commercial units can run upwards of $500,000.
-Many small businesses are choosing to finance their 3D printers in order to preserve capital.
+According to Markets and Markets™, the 3D printing market is growing by 22.5% annually¹.
+Like most new technologies, 3D printers had high price tags when they were first introduced.
+However, the growing demand for 3D printing has resulted in more manufacturers entering this highly specialized market with cost-efficient commercial and consumer use models.